 The office of the Lower Manhattan Development Corporation is located at One Liberty Plaza, 20th floor, New York, NY 10006.

-Contracts for the four selected firm selected through a Request For Qualifications for Urban Planning Services to provide planning services on an as needed basis for areas outside of the World Trade Center Site have been circulated and all have been executed.
+Contracts for the four firms selected through a Request For Qualifications for Urban Planning Services to provide planning services on an as needed basis for areas outside of the World Trade Center Site have been circulated and executed.